Asian shares fall on recession fears; eyes on Fed minutes

 Morgan Stanley economist Ellen Zentner advised clients to watch for the use of the word "somewhat" when Fed Chair Powell describes further policy adjustments.

-"Acknowledgment that downside risks have increased with no characterization of 'somewhat' could be taken as confirmation that it is likely the Fed makes a larger cut in September," Zentner wrote in a note.
+"Acknowledgment that downside risks have increased with no characterisation of 'somewhat' could be taken as confirmation that it is likely the Fed makes a larger cut in September," Zentner wrote in a note.

 Investors are pricing in a 16% chance of a 50 basis point cut to U.S. Fed funds rate in September.